ansible/ansible-documentation/docs/docsite/rst/plugins/netconf.rst

 The netconf plugin to use is determined automatically from the ``ansible_network_os`` variable.
 There should be no reason to override this functionality.

 Most netconf plugins can operate without configuration.
 A few have additional options that can be set to affect how tasks are translated into netconf commands.
-A ncclient device specific handler name can be set in the netconf plugin or else the value of ``default`` is used as per ncclient device handler.
+A ncclient device-specific handler name can be set in the netconf plugin or else the value of ``default`` is used as per ncclient device handler.

 Plugins are self-documenting.
 Each plugin should document its configuration options.